 Polar Plunge to benefit the Special Olympics of WI.
 Mattys is one of many sponsors to make the event better than the year before.

-The 2012 Matty’s jump team raised over $25,000, and had a blast doing it.
+In the past 13 years, Matty’s jump team has raised over $135,000, and had a blast doing it.
 Here is a little bit about what the Special Olympics is